7 Tactical Tips for Creating a Profitable MicrositeOctober 31, 2017

 While your microsite may help to generate leads, it’s your job to follow up with them to convert them into long-term customers.
 You can use some of the same analytics from above to inform this nurturing strategy.

 However, take into consideration the uniqueness of other channels.
 What other channels will you be using to contact your lead?
 When and how do your contacts use these channels?
-You can launch social listening feeds to further monitor how your leads use social media every day.
+You can launch social listening feeds to monitor your social audiences in aggregate.

 The biggest takeaway here is that the more you learn about your audience as people, the more strategic (and successful) you can be with your marketing.